zachvalenta/notes-sw/data/analytics.md

 * `info.md` viz
 * `math.md` stat / distributions
 * `system.md` no code

+> Analysis, even SQL-based analysis, isn't like design, where a handful of people create stuff and everyone else is a consumer, with clear lines between them.
+It's much, much fuzzier.
+Though analysts were always our first adopters, lots of people - PMs, engineers, marketing managers, executives, support agents, operations leads, and all job titles in between - periodically wrote queries.
+These people occupied the middle part of the distribution between analysts and non-analysts that we thought would be vacant.
+Users weren't bimodal like we expected, but continuous. https://benn.substack.com/p/work-like-an-analyst

+---

 * _business intelligence (BI)_: explorer (for non-devs) + graphs
 * SQL-by-mouse https://briefer.cloud/blog/posts/self-serve-bi-myth/